Groundwater Levels and Groundwater Chemistry Gallatin Valley Montana 1977

 Belgrade obtains its water from two municipal wells.
 If the population served is estimated at 1800 people; and if the average per capita use is 180 gallons per day (gpd); then the average use would be 324,000 gpd, which will be conservatively rounded to an estimated use of 325,000 gpd.
 This use would require an average pumping rate of about 226 gallons per minute (gpm).

 WSP 1482 gives a transmissivity (T) of 240,000 gpd/ft for a Belgrade municipal well (D1-4-1dc), and it also gives 0.15 for an average specific yield for valley-fill material in the Gallatin Valley.
 The delay index for gravel is probably about 1 (Walton, 1970, p.
 245).
-These values well be used to estimate the drawdown near a Belgrade water well if it were pumped at 226 gpm for 25 years.
+These values will be used to estimate the drawdown near a Belgrade water well if it were pumped at 226 gpm for 25 years.
 The actual drawdown at either of the pumping wells would be less than the amount thus calculated if the assumptions of the Boulton equation (Walton, 1970, p.
 222) were met and the proper values for T and Sy have been selected.

 Delayed yield from storage should not be significant after 25 years.
 For example, at a radius of 2 feet and time twt from start of pumping at which the effects of delayed yield are negligible is less than 3 minutes.
 This value of twt was obtained from Walton (1970, Figure 4.31).
-At larger radii, twt is till less than 25 years, and the Theis equation may be used with Sy in the position of the storage coefficient.
+At larger radii, twt is still less than 25 years, and the Theis equation may be used with Sy in the position of the storage coefficient.

 The Jacob approximation of the Theis equation may be used for distances (r) of less than 8836 feet since uy = (2693*r2*Sy)/(T*t) = 0.01 at this distance (t is time since pumping started in minutes and Sy is specific yield).
 The Jacob equation is